This story was originally published and last updated .

 I didn't have much administration to do while supervising myself, but many parents who do have a few complaints.
 A Twitter user shared that time limits apply to all of a kid's devices, so the five-hour allowance on a Chromebook bought for remote learning also extends to the phone.
-Another parent shares that bonus time is granted in the form of a timer instead of usage time, so even when you want to grant more time for homework or something, you might be confronted with an unintuitive UX mostly aimed at postponing bedtime.
-You also can't group certain apps to be "allowed at all times" when you impose daily limits, which would make granular controls so much easier.
+Another parent shares that bonus time is granted in the form of hard limit instead of one that only counts active usage time, so even when you want to grant more time for homework or something, you might be confronted with an unintuitive UX mostly aimed at postponing bedtime.

 I ran into quite a few limitations during my week with a child account, but many of them can be mitigated with workarounds.
 I'd imagine that the story might be different for families who actually want to use some of Family Link's restrictions to protect their children, but overall, many obstacles can be overcome if needed.

 But despite my relatively graceful experience with Family Link, there are still some egregious issues with the service that absolutely need to be addressed, regardless of how much you want to protect your children online.
 There's no reason why in-app purchases shouldn't be shareable with other family members, especially since bought apps are available to everyone.
-Then there are the ridiculous YouTube restrictions, particularly when it comes to YouTube Music.
-Its predecessor, Play Music, used to be available to all ages, so the sudden shift is arbitrary and probably made many families switch streaming services.
-The YouTube restrictions also lead to problems with educational videos that teachers could've used during COVID-19 lockdowns.
+Then there are the convoluted YouTube restrictions, particularly when it comes to YouTube Music.
+Its predecessor, Play Music, used to be available to all ages, so the sudden shift is arbitrary and probably made many families switch to the competition.

 (By all means, restricting certain videos for children makes perfect sense, but the current approach is leaning too far to the restrictive end and feels like a band-aid solution for a too-long-ignored problem — that topic is enough material for another article, though.)

 But that's not where the negative Play Store reviews come from.
 When you scroll through the Family Link for children & teens listing, you'll see many children who seem to suffer from overly controlling parents.
-Family Link can be used until kids are 18, and many reviews appear to come from teenagers.
+Family Link can be used until kids are 18, and many reviews appear to come from teenagers over 13.
 They complain about their parents imposing strict bedtime limits and app limits.
-Teenagers older than 13 can technically stop supervision at any time, but they first need to know that that's a possibility and they still need to deal with their parents, who will be notified when they do that.
+Teenagers older than 13 can technically stop supervision at any time, but they first need to know that that's a possibility and they still need to deal with their parents, who will be notified when they try to remove them as supervisors.

 As someone who doesn't have kids (yet), I think a tool like Family Link has to be used carefully and in cooperation with children.
-But the fact that parents even have the option to completely lock down a 17-year-old's phone seems horrible to me — at that age, I already had a lot of autonomy, and I couldn't imagine having someone look over my shoulder all the time while I used my phone or computer (though admittedly, it was a different time back then without horrible time sinks, rabbit holes, and bullying tools like Facebook and Instagram).
+But the fact that parents even have the option to completely lock down a 17-year-old's phone seems horrible to me — at that age, I wouldn't be comfortable at all having someone see everything I do on my phone or computer.

-Google has been working on making Family Link better for a long time, but it's clear that there's still room for some important updates that would make the service much less frustrating.
+Google has done a lot to make Family Link better over the last year or two, but it's clear that there's still room for updates that would make the service much less frustrating.
 The company absolutely needs to fix IAP sharing, and I wouldn't mind if it dialed back some of the extensive control options over older teenagers.